 We must be on the right track because we haven’t seen or heard from the grinch since we began this series.
 As mentioned yesterday, training is the most critical part of safety.
 I can’t say it enough.
 With proper training chances are an elf can retire with all body parts intact.
 Powered Industrial Trucks are included in the category of don’t touch until you’ve been trained.
-Powered Industrial trucks include tugs, ride-ons, forklifts and any other vehicle that moves within your warehouse using electric, propane, diesel or reindeer as a power source.
+Powered Industrial trucks include tugs, ride-on, forklifts, and any other vehicle that moves within your warehouse using electric, propane, diesel, or reindeer as a power source.

 - Never operate any powered industrial truck that you have NOT been trained or certified to operate.
 You need to be certified to operate by a trained instructor.

 - Certification is achieved by first completing a classroom training session using a combination of written materials, videos, and instruction.
 Document all training with signatures of those who attended and the material covered and keep.